Miirphys/micronaut-native-aws-lambda/README.md

 Welcome .

-As an experienced Java developer, and I decided to try making a AWS lambda in this language.
+As an experienced Java developer, and I decided to try making an AWS lambda in this language.

 But after a few day i was wondering why the response times on my lambda were so up and down.